rune-m/inf226-assignment2/README.md

 - We found severel authorization vulneraibilites.
 Firstly, users could access some critical endpoints without being logged in.
 Users could add messages and read messages without logging in which breaks the confidentiality of our application

-- The next parameter can potentially be dangerous as an attacker may be able to make an URL which changes the state on behalf of other user.
+- The 'next' URL-parameter can potentially be dangerous as an attacker may be able to make an URL which changes the state on behalf of other user.
 We checked that the url is escaped, but it can still be dangerous.
 As an example did we manage to construct a URL that posted a new message when clicked on by authorized user.
 It basically made it very easy to perform cross site request forgeries

 - The application had no access controll which is very problematic as private messages could be viewed by all users in the system.
 Another problem was that a user can be sent from anybody as the users wrote who the message was from